Skip to main content

 There are two primary approaches for managing media files:

-Cloud Storage: This approach uses a cloud storage service like Amazon S3 or Azure Blob Storage.
+2. Cloud Storage: This approach uses a cloud storage service like Amazon S3, Azure Blob Storage or Google Cloud Storage.
 This decouples file storage from your application container entirely, which is essential for auto-scaling environments and provides better durability and performance.

-For any production environment, we strongly recommend using cloud storage (like AWS S3 or Azure Blob Storage).
+For any production environment, we strongly recommend using cloud storage.
 This approach is more scalable, reliable, and secure than using local volumes.
 It prevents data loss, simplifies backups, and is essential if you ever plan to run your application across multiple servers.

 1. Building Your Docker Image